han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

             WHEN join_date <= order_date THEN 'Y'
             ELSE 'N'
       END AS member,
---- Create a new member_id for customer who become meber
+--- Create a new member_id for customer who become member
       CASE
             WHEN join_date <= order_date THEN sales.customer_id
             ELSE null